3. Structural SystemVerilog

 • O2: O2 = (A+C’)(BC)

-• O3: The logic function below:
+• O3: The logic function below (implement the gates as shown):

-• O4: The logic function below:
+• O4: The logic function below (implement the gates as shown):

 If these functions require intermediate signals (signals that are not module ports), you will need to declare them using the ‘logic’ keyword (see text for details).
-Also, choose meaninful names or (probably better yet) put a comment above them to tell what they are used for.
+Also, choose meaningful names or (probably better yet) put a comment above them to tell what they are used for.
+You do not need to minimize these functions, just implement the logic functions directly using basic gates (AND, NAND, OR, NOR, NOT, etc.).
+Edit your SystemVerilog file until there are no syntax errors (use the xvlog command to check for syntax errors).

-Exercise #3 - SystemVerilog Simulation
+Exercise #2 - Simulation

+3. Create a .tcl simulation script named sim_logic.tcl to simulate all possible input combinations of your logic functions.
 The following .tcl code snippet demonstrates one way to simulate two of the eight input combinations.
 In your own .tcl file you will need to make sure to test all possible input combinations.

 # Simulate A=0, B=0, C=0 for 10 ns

-add_force A 0
+set_value A 0

-add_force B 0
+set_value B 0

-add_force C 0
+set_value C 0

 run 10 ns